-(a) Policy 14-02 CC Sexual Abuse Prevention and Response states in section D, Staffing, that: FSC (Facility Support Center) will develop, in coordination with the facility, a staffing plan that provides for adequate levels of staffing to protect inmates/residents against sexual abuse.
+(a) Policy 14-02 CC Sexual Abuse Prevention and Response states that CoreCivic shall develop an annual staffing plan for each facility that provides for adequate levels of staffing to protect residents against sexual abuse.
 The location of video monitoring systems will be considered when determining adequate levels of staff.

-The policy continues on to state that in calculating staff levels and determining the need for video monitoring, the following factors shall be taken into consideration:
+In calculating staffing levels and determining the need for video monitoring, the following factors shall be taken into consideration: